JacobDer/PostgreSQL-practice/README.md

 ## Fundamentals
 In this section we're practicing using basic SQL query language.
 This includes:
-SELECT, WHERE, ORDER BY, LIMIT, LIKE, ILIKE, comparson operators, and logical operators.
+SELECT, WHERE, ORDER BY, LIMIT, LIKE, ILIKE, comparison operators, and logical operators.
 ### SELECT
 1. What are the first names, last names, and emails of the customers?